Ben-Garcia-Data/SimCompaniesAnalysis/README.md

 # SimCompaniesAnalysis

 I am The Pollution Co. ingame.
 I delevoped this a few months ago.
 Once I had it running a bit of analysis and you basically had won the game.
-That was never really the appeal to me and I got bored when I basically did all that I could.
+That was never really the appeal to me, but it may be for you.

 IMPORTANT:
 1. THIS IS NOT A BOT.
 IT DOES NOT PLAY THE GAME FOR YOU, ONLY DOES THE MATH AND TELLS YOU HOW BEST TO PROFIT.